chrisvfritz/prerender-spa-plugin/README.md

 - For obvious reasons, `prerender-spa-plugin` only works for SPAs that route using the HTML5 history API. `index.html#/hash/route` URLs will unfortunately not work.
 - Whatever client-side rendering library you're using should be able to at least replace any server-rendered content or diff with it.
   - For **Vue.js 1** use [`replace: false`](http://vuejs.org/api/#replace) on root components.
   - For **Vue.js 2**  Ensure your root component has the same id as the prerendered element it's replacing.
-Otherwise you'll end up with duplicated content.
+Otherwise, you'll end up with duplicated content.

 ---

 ## Alternatives

 - [react-snap](https://github.com/stereobooster/react-snap) - Zero-configuration framework-agnostic prerendering.
 Does not depend on webpack.
 Handles a variety of edge-cases.
-- [snapshotify](https://github.com/errorception/snapshotify) - An experimental prerenderer that performes a number of speed optimizations.
+- [snapshotify](https://github.com/errorception/snapshotify) - An experimental prerenderer that performs several speed optimizations.
 - [presite](https://github.com/egoist/presite) - Minimal-configuration framework-agnostic prerendering.
 - [prerenderer](https://github.com/tribex/prerenderer) - Pluggable prerendering library that `prerender-spa-plugin` `v3+` is based on.